maxogden/csvconf.com/location.md

 # Venue and city information

 ## Hotel
-We will be stating at the [NH Puebla Centro Histórico](https://www.nh-hotels.com/ar/hotel/nh-puebla-centro-historico)
+We will be staying at the [NH Puebla Centro Histórico](https://www.nh-hotels.com/ar/hotel/nh-puebla-centro-historico)
-C. 5 Sur 105, Centro histórico de Puebla, 72000 Heroica Puebla de Zaragoza, Pue., México
+C. 5 Sur 105, Centro histórico de Puebla, 72000 Heroica Puebla de Zaragoza, Pue., México.
+Shuttles from this hotel to BUAP will run on all conference days.

 ## BUAP
 The history of the Benemérita Universidad Autónoma de Puebla (BUAP) dates back to April 1578, when members of the Society of Jesus founded the College of the Holy Spirit.
 BUAP’s trajectory and its presence in the development of science and culture in the state of Puebla merited the recognition of the State Congress, which granted it the title of Benemérita on April 2, 1987.